Moon-Powered/common/README.md

 ## Publishing

 A ready-to-use Maven publication named `common` is configured for GitHub Packages.
-Provide the `githubActor` and `githubPassword` environment variables when running `./gradlew publish` to push a new version.【F:build.gradle.kts†L26-L44】
+Provide the `githubActor` and `githubPassword` environment variables when running `./gradlew publish` to push a new version.

 ## Contributing